Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 • Dependency Identification: Highlight steps that cannot begin until another task is completed, such as access after role confirmation.

-• First Salary As The Workflow Endpoint: Ensure all onboarding actions support accurate and timely inclusion in the first payroll cycle.
+• First Salary as the Workflow Endpoint: Ensure all onboarding actions support accurate and timely inclusion in the first payroll cycle.

 Step 2: Define Role-Based Onboarding Paths